Ovarian Cancer Hyderabad | Dr Geetha Nagasree

 What needs to be done to stop the increasing numbers of breast, ovarian and cervical cancer cases in India?

-Ovarian cancer – The most challenging cancer in women.
-Let us understand why ovarian cancer is difficult to detect, diagnose and treat.
+Ovarian cancer—the most challenging cancer in women.
+Let us understand why ovarian cancer is difficult to detect, diagnose, and treat.

 What happens if cancer is not detected early?

-If cancer is not detected early, it grows silently and aggressively, and then leads to advanced stages.
+If cancer is not detected early, it grows silently and aggressively and then leads to advanced stages.
 A full-blown metastatic cancer (cancer spread to other organs) becomes difficult to treat.

-The majority of women miss rather ignore some less serious and common warning signs and symptoms of cancer.
+The majority of women miss or rather ignore some less serious and common warning signs and symptoms of cancer.
 The symptoms are either subtle or look similar to the symptoms of some common stomach problems.
 Therefore, it’s quite natural for women to miss such warning signs.

 There are some factors that hinder a timely diagnosis of ovarian cancer in women.